 - Renting inNEW YORK CITY

-If you're working with a broker, you'll see two documents:
+If you're working with an agent, you'll see two documents:

 This protects the agents; it says that if you rent in one of the buildings they show you, you'll pay them the fee (unless the landlord is paying it).
 Not all agents use this form, and it varies by brokerage.

-A broker may ask you to sign an exclusivity agreement with him or her.
-If you sign it, you will be agreeing to work only with that broker.
+An agent may ask you to sign an exclusivity agreement with him or her.
+If you sign it, you will be agreeing to work only with that agent.
 This is rare, but if you see it, you should feel comfortable saying no.